 Who knew (well, we kind of did) that the little argan nut could be mighty liquid gold due to all its beautiful skin and hair magic?!
 Read on to discover its sorcery!

 The argania spinosa (argan) tree provides day-to-day living essentials in its native Morocco.
 Applications of the tree (and its oil) range anywhere from food to shelter from the sun in the arid Moroccan landscape.
 Traditionally, harvesters would collect the naturally processed nuts from goat droppings, since a species of wild goat in Morocco subsists almost solely on argan nuts.
 More commonly, harvesters will collect argan nuts after they fall from the trees in late July.

 While the former method is more sanitary than it sounds, the oil we use hasn’t been pre-digested by a goat.
-But it has undergone a slow, cold-pressing process which effectively does the same thing: removes the outer flesh of the nut, then removes the internal kernel from the shell.
+But it has undergone a slow, cold-pressing process which effectively does the same thing: gently removes the outer flesh of the nut, then separates the internal kernel from the shell.
 It’s a super labor intensive process, and it means that the oil can be somewhat pricier than other essential oils.

 Generally, you can use your nose to determine the quality of any given argan oil brand.
 Those floral scented argan oils from the store might smell divine, but that’s thanks to synthetic perfumes and heavy dilution.

 If the oil is pure and minimally processed, it should have a pungent nutty odor.
 Put simply, the presence of this nutty odor means that your argan oil is pure, undiluted, and nutrient-dense.
 The best will be non-deodorized, given that the scent-stripping process removes essential fatty acids (like linoleic acid) and minerals.